compulim/event-as-promise/README.md

 # event-as-promise

-Handle continuous stream of events in Promise fashion.
+Handle continuous stream of events with Promise and generator function.

 [![Build Status](https://travis-ci.org/compulim/event-as-promise.svg?branch=master)](https://travis-ci.org/compulim/event-as-promise)

 There are multiple alternatives, for example, [p-event](https://npmjs.com/package/p-event) is a popular choice.

 Instead of listen to event *just once*, `event-as-promise` chose an approach to allow listening to the same event continuously.
-And we use `generator` function to enable `for(of)` loop to handle event indefinitely.
+And we use *generator function* to enable `for(of)` loop to handle event indefinitely.

 # How to use